- 1. You must have reached preservation age.

 Source: Adapted from Schedule 7, Superannuation Industry (Supervision) Regulations 1994 and Federal Government news release dated 18 February 2009, and 12 May 2009, and 30 June 2010, and 29 November 2011.
 Figures for 2011/2012 year and 2012/2013 year calculated by Trish Power.

-5. You cannot withdraw lump sums from your TRIP.
+5. You cannot withdraw lump sums from your TRIP (except in one instance).

-A TRIP is like any other account-based income stream, with two major exceptions: you can only withdraw a maximum of 10% from a TRIP (refer to Fact 3), and you cannot withdraw lump sums until you retire, or until you satisfy another condition of release such as reaching the age of 65.
+A TRIP is like any other account-based income stream, with two major exceptions: you can only withdraw a maximum of 10% from a TRIP (refer to Fact 3), and in nearly all cases, you cannot withdraw lump sums until you retire, or until you satisfy another condition of release such as reaching the age of 65.

 6. A popular TRIP strategy.